What donors need to know:

 - The next stage is to go have a health history done.
 This process is computerized.
 First time donors should let the nurse know “they’re new at this process” at this station, and their health history might take a little longer since they will have to be registered in the computer system.
 This station includes having their temperature, blood pressure, and pulse checked along with a finger stick to determine hemoglobin (iron in blood) levels.
 At this point the donor must make the final decision about donating Automated Red Cells.
 After the “mini-physical” has been administered donors will be asked to answer a series of questions to ensure they are eligible to donate.
 These questions can be personal and are completely confidential.

-- In all, the total process can take 1 hour to 1 ½ hour for whole blood and a bit longer for a double red cell donation.
+- In all, the total process can take one hour to an hour and a half for whole blood and a bit longer for a double red cell donation.

 Are you a UNC Employee?

 Blood Donation is considered work time for UNC employees.
 See http://hr.unc.edu/Data/SPA/leave/commserviceleave for clarification.
 Volunteering to work at the blood drive is work time only at the supervisor’s discretion.